Justice of the Peace Requirements

 How does a justice of the peace send data?

 For TBIs, SCIs, and submersions, data is sent electronically.
-The appropriate method is to establish an account with the EMS/TR and use the online system for submitting data.
+The appropriate method is to establish an account with EMSTR and use the online system for submitting data.
 A justice of the peace may use the free online system for entering data.

 How often does a justice of the peace send data?

-Data is submitted within three months from the identification of a required reportable event.
-The EMS/TR recommends that a justice of the peace submit data monthly.
+Data is submitted within 90 days from the identification of a required reportable event.
+EMSTR recommends that a justice of the peace submit data monthly.

 If a justice of the peace has just started submitting data, do they have to send records from previous months?

-The rule requires a justice of the peace to submit data.
-The amount and quality of data sent in may affect data reports generated by the EMS/TR.
+The rule requires a justice of the peace to submit all data.
+The amount and quality of data sent in may affect data reports generated by the EMSTR.

 May a justice of the peace submit data through a business associate e.g., local health department, RAC, billing agency, etc.?

 Yes, a justice of the peace may submit through a business associate.
-However, it is the ultimate responsibility of the individual justice of the peace to ensure that its data is accurate and accepted into the EMS/TR.
+However, it is the ultimate responsibility of the individual justice of the peace to ensure data is accurate and accepted into the EMSTR.
+A justice of the peace must have a Business Associate Agreement (BAA) with the third party vendor on file with EMSTR before EMSTR will accept records from the third party vendor.